-One of San Sebastian’s most iconic dishes, Bacalao a la pil pil, is made from local cod.
+Secondly, one of San Sebastian’s most iconic dishes, Bacalao a la pil-pil, is made from local cod.
 The natural gelatine is mixed with olive oil to create a light sauce.
 Garlic is later added to enhance the sauce’s flavor.
 Foodies must try this local specialty while visiting San Sebastian.

 Furthermore, for the vegetarian foodies, San Sebastian offers a delicious, wild mushroom dish.
 Plucked fresh from the beach forest and pine groves, Hongos appear on pintxos menus when the season allows.
 A favorite dish served is Hongos a la plancha, where chefs create a recipe using black porcini mushrooms with egg yolk and sea salt.
 As a result, this dish will satisfy the taste buds of vegetarians and meat lovers!

 Finally, a must-try dessert while in San Sebastian is Torrija.
 A comfort food that shouldn’t be missed, Torrija is a mix of bread soaked in honey and spice-infused milk.
 After this process, the bread is dipped in egg and fried in olive oil.
-The caramelised outside offers a crunchy texture while the buttery brioche is smooth and sweet.
+The caramelized outside offers a crunchy texture while the buttery brioche is smooth and sweet.
 Although the dish is offered throughout Spain, the dish originated in Basque County and should be enjoyed by foodies in its birthplace.

 2. Barcelona, Spain

 Foodies can’t visit Spain without trying the famous Paella.
 Although it was originally made with meat and beans, the dish is now made with rice and seafood.
 Paella finds it’s origins in Valencia, but it is eaten all over the country.
 Typically, the dish is reserved for special celebrations and family gatherings.